ZenIDTeam/ZenID-ios/MIGRATION.md

 # Migration

+## Update to the version 2.0.26 (RecogLib 4.1.6)

+Added a new validator that checks the MRZ to the SDK.
+To preserve the previous behavior, disable it the backend "Sensitivity" page in the MRZ validator.
+You will need to handle `DocumentVerifierState::TextNotReadable` even if you don't use NFC.
+`mrz_trainneddata.bin` is now used for document scanning, not just for NFC, so the packages and folders should be updated appropriately.
+Warning: If OCR is enabled and mrz_traineddata.bin is missing, the SDK will throw an exception rather than just log an error and disable OCR.
+The exception error message is "OCR features are enabled but the OCR model is missing.
+Check if mrz_traineddata.bin is present in the resource folder.".

 ## Update to the version 2.0.25 (RecogLib 3.10.4)

 If you use build in `Camera` and `CameraView` objects then please ensure yourself that your App is owner of the instances.